American Gastroenterological Association

 The American Gastroenterological Association (AGA) is a medical association of gastroenterologists.
-Approximately 16,000 scientists and physicians are members of the organization.

 Overview

 The American Gastroenterological Association is a professional association for gastroenterologists.
-The AGA was founded in 1897 and has grown to include 16,000 members worldwide who are involved in all aspects of the science, practice, and advancement of gastroenterology.
+AGA was founded in 1897 and has grown to include members worldwide who are involved in all aspects of the science, practice, and advancement of gastroenterology.
 The AGA Institute administers the practice, research and educational programs of the organization.

 The AGA, a 501(c)(6) organization, administers all membership and public policy activities, while the AGA Institute, a 501(c)(3) organization, runs the organization's practice, research, and educational programs.

 On a monthly basis, the AGA Institute publishes two journals, Gastroenterology and Clinical Gastroenterology and Hepatology.

 The organization's annual meeting is Digestive Disease Week, which is held each May and is the largest international gathering of physicians, researchers and academics in the fields of Gastroenterology, Hepatology, Endoscopy and Gastrointestinal surgery.